alecrliu/revaders/README.md

 - classes and refactoring code because they didn't fit well in the classes, or inheritance wouldn't work, or it wouldn't be able to access an object's info
 - collisions made it so that a bullet 60 pixels away still blew up your ship
 - enemies were bullet resistant for some reason
-- the buttons weren't changing colors so I gave up
+- the buttons weren't changing colors

 4. Contributions?
 Alec worked on 89% of the project.
 The 11% credit goes to the blueberry lemonade that fueled Alec's coding.